-That’s the average amount Coloradans receive from food stamps, federally know as the Supplemental Nutrition Assistance Program, or SNAP.
-Nearly 1 in 7 Coloradans struggle to make ends meet and put food on the table, whether due to a minimum-wage job, job loss, health issue or simply bad luck.
+That’s the average amount Coloradans receive from food stamps, federally known as the Supplemental Nutrition Assistance Program, or SNAP.
+Nearly 1 in 7 Coloradans struggle to make ends meet and put food on the table, whether due to a job loss, health issue, minimum-wage job or misfortune in their life.
 Food stamps help families and individuals purchase groceries, giving them access to the fuel needed for better, healthier lives and stronger communities…though it’s not always enough for three healthy meals every day.

 Find out how to participate in the Food Stamp Challenge, read what other participants are saying, and share your experience during and after the Challenge.
 (You also can download our flier about the Challenge.)

-Download our flier about the Food Stamp Challenge, with this list and other information.
+Download our flier about the Food Stamp Challenge, which includes this list and other information.

-This challenge is open to all individuals and involves living on limited food budget for one week, so you can get a sense of what it would be like to subsist on food stamps.
+This challenge is open to all individuals and involves living on limited food budget for one week, so you can get a sense of what it would be like to try and eat healthy on food stamps.
 This means spending only $4.14 per day, per person, on everything that you eat, including breakfast, lunch, dinner, snacks, seasonings and drinks.

 How the Challenge works:

-- It will last for seven straight days.
+- It will last for seven consecutive days.

 - Spend no more than the allotted amount per day, including beverages.